How to Clean Up WordPress Media Library

 How Often Should You Clean Up?

-For most sites, a quarterly cleanup is sufficient.
-If you publish content daily or have multiple contributors, monthly cleanups help keep things manageable.
+For most sites, a quarterly cleanup is enough.
+If you publish content daily or have several contributors, monthly cleanups help keep things manageable.

-Set a calendar reminder so it becomes routine rather than a major project.
+Set a calendar reminder so media cleanup becomes routine maintenance rather than a large recovery job.

 Need expert WordPress support?